psau-edu-sa/se3131-practical-project-gh/README.md

    I have been used `apo` website

-   and this it the website link :- https://apo.adrian-jagusch.de/#!/Sample%20Net
+   and this is the website link :- https://apo.adrian-jagusch.de/#!/Sample%20Net

 ### A video showing the solution :